CSS-Electronics/canedge-grafana-backend/README.md

 ```

 - Verify that you see an `OK` when opening the endpoint (`http://[IP]:[port]`) in your browser
-- In Grafana, update your JSON URL with the endpoint and click `Save & test`
-- Verify that your datasource is OK and that your imported dashboard panel displays your data
+- In Grafana, add your endpoint URL, click `Save & test` and verify that your dashboard displays the data
-- In the GUI console, press `Ctrl B` then `D` to de-attach from the session
+- In the GUI console, press `ctrl + B` then `D` to de-attach from the session

 ##### Managing your EC2 tmux session

 Below commands are useful in managing your `tmux` session:

-- `tmux`: Start session
+- `tmux`: Start a session
 - `tmux ls`: List sessions
 - `tmux attach`: Re-attach to session
 - `tmux kill-session`: Stop session

-See also step 4 on how to deploy the app as a service for production.
+See also step 5 on how to deploy the app as a service for production.

 -----